LtbLightning/ldk-node-flutter/README.md

 // Path to a directory where the application may place data that is user-generated final path = "${directory.path}alice's_node";

-// Please replace this url with your local `Esplora` url

-final esploraUrl = https://blockstream.info/testnet/api;
+// Your preferred `Esplora` url final esploraUrl = https://blockstream.info/testnet/api;

-final config = Config( storageDirPath: path,
+// configuration options for the node final config = Config( storageDirPath: path,
                        esploraServerUrl: esploraUrl,
                        network: Network.Testnet,